altjerue/extractor/README.md

 # This is the extractor

+A module to write and read data from HDF5 files and ASCII.

 This module has simple functions that come handy when plotting data from ASCII and HDF5 files.